ngalakvist/Read-CSV-files-and-save-to-SQlite-Memory-DB/README.md

 Load the .sqlite file to the GUI for SQLite DB

  Use this at your own risk.
-No checks have been done and this is still a work in progress nd has no real structure
+No checks have been done and this is still a work in progress and has no real code structure yet